-To date, we have not generated significant revenues from sales of our products.
-Our ability to generate significant revenues will depend on the successful commercialization of our rhCollagen-based BioInk, VergenixSTR and VergenixFG.
-In the year ended December 31, 2017, we reported revenues of NIS 1.7 million from the sale of VergenixSTR and VergenixFG in Europe and the sales of rhCollagen-based BioInk in the United States.
+Our ability to generate significant revenues depend on the successful commercialization of our rhCollagen-based BioInk, VergenixSTR and VergenixFG.
+In the year ended December 31, 2018, we reported revenues of NIS 18.0 million (\$4.8 million) from the United License Agreement and the sale of rhCollagen-based BioInk in the United States and from the sales of VergenixSTR and VergenixFG in Europe.